 Establishing the Commissioning and Decommissioning Panels

-The relevant TO shall set up, chair and provide secretarial support for the Stage 1 and Stage 2 Commissioning and Decommissioning Panels.
+The relevant TO shall set up, act as chairperson and provide secretarial support for the Stage 1 and Stage 2 Commissioning and Decommissioning Panels.

 An inaugural Commissioning and Decommissioning Panel meeting shall be in accordance with the agreed timetable in the TO Construction Offer, Connection and Modification Application, the Project Listing Document or as subsequently agreed by the TO and NGESO.
 The inaugural Commissioning Panel meeting shall normally include representatives from both the Stage 1 and Stage 2 Commissioning and Decommissioning Panels.